-With its unassuming shopfront and simple décor, Mankoushé (pronounced Man-oush) is all about the food.
-While illustrations of suited men with pies for faces decorate the walls inside, the kitchen dominates the space, leaving little room for people queuing outside.
+With its unassuming shopfront and simple decor, Mankoushé (pronounced Man-oush) is all about the food.
+While illustrations of suited men with pies for faces decorate the walls inside, this Lebanese bakery has joined forces with its neighbouring sister cafe, and things are just getting better.

 Literally meaning ‘pie’ in Lebanese, Mankoushé serves traditional Lebanese flat bread and Middle Eastern inspired recipes from Iran, Iraq and Tunisia.
 Using organic spelt flour, some of their specialities include spicy feta (with parsley, onion, oil and lemon in flat bread) or djeij (chicken breast and jadoule cheese in flat bread served with lettuce, fresh tomato, corn and Mama's special sauce) served fresh and warm straight from the wood-fired oven.

-This food-centric, laid-back environment has a genuine family feel to it with 'Mama’s' expertise in the kitchen, including notable dishes such as shanklish, labneh and halloumi cheese.
+This food-centric, laid-back environment has a genuine family feel to it with 'Mama's' expertise in the kitchen, including notable dishes such as shanklish, labneh and halloumi cheese, with brothers Hady and Jad working hard to bring the food they grew up with in Lebanon to the streets of Brunswick East.